ColsonZhang/EE219-ICS/projects/lab2/README.md

 #### Enable debug

-Add `DEBUG=1` to print more useful information during simulation.
+Add `DEBUG=1` to print more useful information.

 #### Clean

-It is recommended to run `make clean` before simulation.
+Run `make clean` to clean up the output files.
+It is recommended to do this before every simulation.

 ### Run multiple tests